-Drug Duration of action Available Formulations Route Usual Recommended Frequency Comments taken whole, or the capsule may be opened and the entire contents sprinkled on applesauce and consumed immediately in its entirety without chewing.
-The dose of a single capsule should not be divided.
-Focalin (dexmethylphenidate) 5 to 6 h Tablets Oral Twice daily Focalin XR (dexmethylphenidate ER) 10 to 12 h Capsules Oral Daily in the morning ER capsules may be taken whole, or the capsule may be opened and the entire contents sprinkled on applesauce.
-ProCentra, Zenzedi (dextroamphetamine) 4 to 6 h Solution (ProCentra) Tablets (Zenzedi) Oral ADHD, narcolepsy : Daily up to divided doses daily The first dose should be given upon awakening; additional doses at intervals of 4 to 6 hours Dexedrine Spansule (dextroamphetamine SR) 6 to 8 h Capsules Oral ADHD Daily or twice daily Narcolepsy Daily Vyvanse (lisdexamfetamine) 10 to 12 h Capsules, chewable tablets Oral ADHD, BED : Daily in the morning Dosage adjustment is needed for renal impairment/ESRD.
+Drug Duration of action Available Formulations Route Usual Recommended Frequency Comments ProCentra, Zenzedi (dextroamphetamine) 4 to 6 h Solution (ProCentra) Tablets (Zenzedi) Oral ADHD, narcolepsy: Daily up to divided doses daily The first dose should be given upon awakening; additional doses at intervals of 4 to 6 hours Dexedrine Spansule (dextroamphetamine SR) 6 to 8 h Capsules Oral ADHD Daily or twice daily Narcolepsy Daily Vyvanse (lisdexamfetamine) 10 to 12 h Capsules, chewable tablets Oral ADHD, BED: Daily in the morning Dosage adjustment is needed for renal impairment/ESRD.
 The capsules may be swallowed whole or can be opened, emptied, and mixed with yogurt, water, or orange juice and consumed immediately.
 A single capsule should not be divided.
-The chewable tablets must be chewed
+The chewable tablets must be chewed thoroughly before swallowing.
+A single dose should not be divided.
+Desoxyn (methamphetamine) 4 to 5 h Tablets Oral Daily to twice daily Methylin, Ritalin (methylphenidate) 3 to 5 h Chewable tablets, tablets (Ritalin), solution (Methylin) Oral Twice daily to 3 times daily The chewable tablets should be taken with at least 8 ounces (a full glass) of water or other fluid.
+The liquid and chewable tablets